Sepero/temp-throttle/README.md

     sudo ./temp_throttle 80

-For more information and mildly user friendly instructions, see here: http://seperohacker.blogspot.com/2012/10/linux-keep-your-cpu-cool-with-frequency.html
+For more information and a bit friendly instructions, see here:
+http://seperohacker.blogspot.com/2012/10/linux-keep-your-cpu-cool-with-frequency.html